BLACK RUSSIAN TERRIER RESCUE ASSOCIATION

 Wonderful Family Members

 It is our primary goal to place these dogs in Forever Homes.
 Like all rescue dogs, surrendered BRTs come with baggage, the worst being separated from their family and familiar surroundings.
-Be prepared to give the dog time to adjust to his new environment and understand and accept that you are now his new family.
+Be prepared to give the dog time to adjust to their new environment and understand and accept that you are now their new family.
 It is our goal to make the transition as easy as possible for everyone involved.
 We will ask LOTS of questions to ensure placement of the right dog in the right home.

 BRTRA requires all BRTs to be indoor pets.